CDTDigital/ADPQ/README.md

 **Principle 4: Leverage Automated Processes**.
 As the codebase for an application or system grows, it it essential to have an automated build, test, deployment, and monitoring infrastructure in place.
 Automated processes allow the team to focus on forward-looking feature development, and not on basic maintenance, testing, and infrastructure tasks.
 For OrderIT our team leverages the open source Capybara and Sniffybara testing frameworks for automated testing, CircleCI for continuous integration and automated builds, Heroku for automated deployments, and NewRelic for performance monitoring.

-**Our approach to Human-Centered Design (HCD):**

-We think of HCD as being in 3 repeating phases (read more here: [Agile Six's Human Centered Design Presentation](https://www.agile6.com/documents/8))

-1. Hear – Listen to your users in as many ways as possible
-2. Create – Build prototypes and MVPs based on user input
-3. Deliver – Launch as soon as a minimum feature set is reached and continue to iterate over time as the demands of your users change.

 See our System Overview Here for to for a graphic view of the technologies [System Overview](../master/artifacts/SystemOverview.pdf)